How To Use Alligator Indicator In Your Trading

 Alligator Pullbacks

-You can determine the length of pullback needed by choosing where price has to pull back to.
-Here you can see obvious pullbacks that have pulled to the green and red line while the blue kept the upwards slope.
+You can determine the length of pullback needed by choosing where the price has to pull back to.
+Here you can see obvious pullbacks that have pulled to the green and red line while the blue kept the upward slope.

 The horizontal line is not a perfect pullback but the tail on the lower green candlestick is a price action reversal near the first pullback low.

-On the far right, you can see this pullback failed however there was not break above the yellow line before price began to close under the 3 lines.
+On the far right, you can see this pullback failed however there was no break above the yellow line before the price began to close under the 3 lines.

 Alligator Line Cross